 Do I have to implement the auditors’ recommendations?

 Yes and no. Obviously, if we have included an observation in a formal audit report it is something that needs to be addressed.
 However, you do not necessarily need to accept the specific recommendation of the Audit Services Division.

 Our recommendations are provided because we don’t want to identify problems without offering solutions.
 If you have a different way of reasonably addressing the observation to mitigate the risk, then that is perfectly acceptable.
 Also, keep in mind that we generally try to provide a recommendation that can be implemented with the resources you currently have.

 How long does an audit take?

 Engagements may last several days or several months and will vary in length depending on an operation’s size, complexity and the specific audit objectives.
 Not all the time devoted to the engagement will be evident to you because of the amount of preparation, analysis, and related work needed to document the effort.
 In fact, most of our time is spent within our office reviewing and testing your documentation.
 The availability of documentation and the responsiveness of your personnel to requests and questions also impact the time required to complete an engagement.

-How can employees help the Internal Audit Division?
+How can employees help the Audit Services Division?